 What Is a Facebook Proxy?

 A Facebook proxy is an intermediary IP address optimized specifically for this social media platform.
-Nowadays, the word ‘optimized’ means mostly that the proxy is residential or mobile and that it hasn’t been blocked on Facebook.
+Nowadays, the word ‘optimized’ means mostly that the proxy is mobile, ISP or sometimes residential and that it hasn’t been blocked on Facebook.

 The Need for a Facebook Proxy Server

-These days, all social media giants (Facebook, Instagram, YouTube, etc.) have imposed many limitation on how you can use their platforms.
-And they put a lot of effort to ensure that no one can bypass and trick their systems.
+These days, all social media giants (Facebook, Instagram, YouTube, etc.) have imposed many limitations on how you can use their platforms.
+And they put a lot of effort into ensuring that no one can bypass and trick their systems.
 For example, there’s a limit on how many accounts you can create from one IP.
 Proxies help bypass these limitations.

-You are here reading this, so we would assume that you have a goal to trick those systems for one reason or another.
-(BlackHatWorld users have so many reasons, some of them seem crazy even for us.)
+If you’re here reading this, we assume that you have a goal to trick those systems for one reason or another (BlackHatWorld users have so many reasons, some of them seem crazy even for us.)
 We are here to help.

 Use Cases of Proxies for Facebook

 Social media proxies have pretty similar use cases.
 It doesn’t really matter whether it’s Instagram or Facebook.
 Every Facebook proxy user can come up with a different set of reasons for using them.
 Here some of the most popular ones:

 It doesn’t matter if you need multiple accounts for work, business, or personal reasons – you’ll probably encounter an issue at some point.
 While Facebook allows switching from one account to another – it’s only if both accounts are set up in the same location, with the same IP.
 And sometimes this just doesn’t work.